mdjmplugin/mobile-dj-manager/README.md

 There are various ways you can contribute:

 1. Raise an Issue on GitHub
 1. Send us a Pull Request with your bug fixes and/or new features.
-Pull requests should be to the development branch.
 1. Translate MDJM into different languages
 1. Provide feedback and suggestions on enhancements
 1. Develop add-ons (free or premium)